 Overall since independence, the enrolment rate in education has increased but Papua New Guineans continue to face challenges in completing higher education.
 As the country implements reforms to achieve universal education, students in rural areas are at particular risk of not completing schooling.
 In 2017, the average years of schooling received by people over 25 years old was 3.9.
 The literacy rate of 15 – 25-year-olds was 64%.

 Tertiary education institutions are limited in PNG, and are rarely accessible by remote communities.
-Good Sheppard Seminary in Banz is a tertiary education dedicated to providing its students, most of whom come from the Highlands in towns such as Madang, Lae, Wewak and Aitape, with high quality, three-year degree programs.
-In 2019, the Seminary will see enrolment increase from 57 to 70 students.
-In response to larger class sizes, the Seminary has identified a need for lecturers to join the staff in both teaching and administrative support.
+Good Shepherd Seminary in Banz is a high quality tertiary education facility offering three-year degree programs to students of the Highlands from towns such as Madang, Lae, Wewak and Aitape.
+In 2019, the Seminary saw enrolments increase from 57 to 70 students.
+In response to this, the Seminary identified a need for lecturers to join the staff in both teaching and administrative support.

 How We’re Helping